CHiPs44/hagl_pico_vgaboard/README.md

 - Optimizations:
   - Blitting operations either in C or assembly to speed up rendering and capabilities
   - Packing of HAGL's bitmaps when in 1/2/4 bits per pixel modes, or implement them as VGA board only
+- Replacement of buttons with Pico Host SDL target

 ## Build Instructions